MENTAL TRAINING FOR ATHLETES

 Nowadays coaches are witnessing a huge lack of motivation for athletes to overcome difficulties.
 Whether it be in an exercise, in training, in learning something new, in daring to fail… there is something missing here.
 Especially when it comes to young athletes.

-Early on in my coaching work, I started questioning how I could facilitate training this resilience and mental strength with my athletes.
+Early on in my coaching work, I started questioning how could I facilitate training the resilience and mental strength with my athletes.
 It was clear to me that the level of mental skills my athletes had was translating into whether or not they had future success, stayed average, or were ultimately unsuccessful and/or gave up from the sport altogether.

 Growing up in a war, despite it being extremely traumatizing, taught me so many valuable life skills that helped me in every aspect of life.
-My coaches never needed to motivate or inspire me to try out a new movement, or to try out a different strategy or a game plan.
-I was always ready to overcome my own beliefs of what is possible or not, to step out of my comfort zone and to try something new!
+My coaches never needed to motivate or inspire me to try out a new movement, a new exercise, or to try out a different strategy or a game plan.
+I was always ready to overcome my own beliefs of what is possible or not, to step out of my comfort zone, and to try something new!
+It seems that the same drive carries me in my coaching career as well! 🙂

 Mental strength, perseverance, and resilience are learned through facing challenges, through learning to fail and through succeeding.
 By learning to see and use what scares us as something that can motivate us.

 Nowadays the majority of young athletes don’t get the chance to learn these skills through persisting through challenging situations in their life.
-Life is easier for the most part than ever before.
+Life is easier for everyone for the most part than ever before.

 This doesn’t mean that everyone needs to grow up in a war or a similar traumatic environment in order to build these important mental skills, but it does mean that there are different ways they can be learned and built, and we need to use them.